-3 'Must Know' Dangers Of REITs
+3 'Must-Know' Dangers Of REITs

 The first thing that we analyze is the management team.
 We always ask ourselves:

-How shareholder friendly are they?
+How shareholder-friendly are they?

 What are their motivations?